-The Sun Ray Connector for Windows OS is a Sun-supported terminal services client based on the Microsoft Remote Desktop Protocol (RDP).
-It enables Sun Ray users to access applications running on remote Windows Terminal Servers so that those who are accustomed to Windows-based applications or who need to access documents in certain formats can now do so from a Sun Ray thin client.
-For convenience, the Sun Ray Connector for Windows OS is often called the Sun Ray Connector in this document.
+The Sun RayTM Connector for Windows OS is a Sun-supported terminal services client, based on the Microsoft Remote Desktop Protocol (RDP), that enables Sun Ray users to access applications running on remote Windows Terminal Servers.
+It is especially useful to those who are accustomed to Windows-based applications or who wish to access documents in certain formats from a Sun Ray thin client.
+The Sun Ray Connector for Windows OS is often referred to simply as the Sun Ray Connector.

-The Sun Ray Connector gives users access to a Windows desktop, either occupying the entire Sun Ray screen or running in a window in a Solaris or Linux environment.
+The Sun Ray Connector gives users access to a Windows desktop, either occupying the entire Sun Ray screen or running in a window in a SolarisTM or Linux environment.